maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 ### Improve the editing form ###

 * A button to remove a given PRT or input, without having to guess that the way to do it is to delete the placeholders from the question text.
-* A button to remove a new PRT or input, without having to guess that the way to do it is to add the placeholders to the question text.
+* A button to add a new PRT or input, without having to guess that the way to do it is to add the placeholders to the question text.
 * A button to save the current definition and continue editing.
 This would be a Moodle core change.
 See https://tracker.moodle.org/browse/MDL-33653.

 ### Other ideas ###